What can cause deductions from my deposit?

 Neglect: Costs arising from failure to maintain the property, such as mould caused by poor ventilation or pests due to lack of cleanliness.

-What’s not deducted
+What’s not charged

 -